Build a Better Bid Management Team

 Content Manager

 The content manager’s primary responsibility is organizing, updating and maintaining your response content database.
-This includes managing certifications, technical answers, references, previously submitted bids and much more.
-Without constant upkeep, your content library can quickly become cluttered with irrelevant, repetitive and outdated information.
-When that happens, it will delay your response process and affect your submission timeline.
+This includes managing certifications, technical answers, references, previous bids and more.
+Without constant upkeep, your content library can quickly become cluttered with outdated info.
+When that happens, it can delay your response process.
+Bad content management will also affect your submission timeline.
 It can even cause you to miss a deadline.

 Your content portfolio is an important piece of your business’s response strategy, and you should use it as a competitive advantage.
 Because when your response team has access to the best content available, everyone benefits.
-Think of the content manager as the person who cares for your bid foundation.
-When each brick is well-maintained, it builds a strong house.
-In the same way, you need solid, well-curated content to make strong bids.
-If your content isn’t maintained, it opens opportunities for a bid to become disorganized, and crumble, quickly.
+Think of the content manager as the person in your bid management team structure who cares for your bid foundation.
+Every quality brick helps build a strong house.
+In the same way, you need solid, fresh, and quality content to build strong bids.
+If your content isn’t maintained, it opens opportunities for a bid to spiral out of control.
+Messy bid structures are like messy building foundations.
+They crumble quickly.

 Essential content manager skills: